xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Function**

-SOLVER.SOLVE   Returns an integer value indicating the condition that caused Solver to stop
+SOLVER.SOLVE&nbsp;&nbsp;&nbsp;Returns an integer value indicating the condition that caused Solver to stop

 Return to [top](#Q)